Curves on Heisenberg invariant quartic surfaces in projective 3-space: The intersection matrix of the 320 conics

 \section{The intersection matrix of the 320 conics}

-In this section we show that the configuration of conics (reducible or irreducible) on an invariant quartic $\mathcal{X}_u$ for generic $u \in N_5$ is the same as the configuration of the 320 irreducible conics on a very general invariant quartic.
+In \secref{sec:lines} we determined the configuration of conics (reducible or irreducible) on an invariant quartic $\mathcal{X}_u$ for very generic $u \in N_5$.
+In this section we shall show that this configuration is the same as the configuration of the 320 irreducible conics on a very general invariant quartic.
 That is, the intersection matrices of the two collections of curves are the same up to reordering of the curves.
 The 320 smooth conics vary in a family of curves whose configuration we can compute in a special case, namely the case of a surface that contains lines.
-The argument is indirect in that we will make use of some general statements on specialization and the behavior of N\'{e}ron-Severi groups in families \cite{q_MPV,q_SGA}.

-\begin{lemma} The configuration of 320 irreducible conics on a very general Heisenberg invariant quartic is the same as the configuration of conics (reducible or irreducible) on a Heisenberg invariant quartic that corresponds to a general point on the Nieto quintic. \end{lemma} \begin{proof} Let $V \subset U \cong \PP^4$ be the open set parameterizing smooth Heisenberg invariant quartics and consider the smooth and proper family $\mathcal{Y}=\pi^{-1}(V) \rightarrow V$ where $\pi: \mathcal{X} \rightarrow U$ is the projection.
+In the process we shall also show that there are no more conics on a very general Heisenberg invariant quartic than the 320 conics of \thmref{thm:conics}.